junxit/us-congress-bills-114/metadata.md

 - 2015-06-04 — Committee on Indian Affairs.
 Reported by Senator Barrasso with amendments.
 Without written report.
 - 2015-06-04 — Committee on Indian Affairs.
 Reported by Senator Barrasso with amendments.
 Without written report.
 - 2015-06-04 — Referred to the Committee on Banking, Housing, and Urban Affairs pursuant to the order of May 27, 1988 for a period not to exceed 60 days.
+- 2015-08-05 — By Senator Barrasso from Committee on Indian Affairs filed written report.
+Report No. 114-117.
+- 2015-08-05 — By Senator Barrasso from Committee on Indian Affairs filed written report.
+Report No. 114-117.
+- 2015-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 197.
+- 2015-08-05 — Senate Committee on Banking, Housing, and Urban Affairs discharged pursuant to the order of May 27, 1988.
+- 2015-08-05 — Senate Committee on Banking, Housing, and Urban Affairs discharged pursuant to the order of May 27, 1988.